bruceravel/demeter/documentation/Athena/analysis/index.rst

 empirical techniques described in this chapter are adequate to answer the questions you have about your data.

-:demeter:`athena`'s analysis tools are accessed from the Analysis menu, as shown below.
+:demeter:`athena`'s analysis tools are accessed from the analysis section of the main menu, as shown below.

 .. _fig-analysis: